Scheduled MonumentsEnglandHadrian's Wall and vallum between the March Burn and Oatens Bank, Harlow Hill in wall miles 13,14 and 15

 What is Hadrian's Wall and vallum between the March Burn and Oatens Bank, Harlow Hill in wall miles 13,14 and 15?

-Hadrian's Wall between the March Burn and Oatens Bank at Harlow Hill is a segment of the Roman frontier constructed during the reign of Emperor Hadrian in the second century AD.
+Hadrian's Wall between March Burn and Oatens Bank, Harlow Hill in wall miles 13, 14 and 15 is a section of the frontier barrier constructed under the Roman Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010618.

 Who is responsible for protecting Hadrian's Wall and vallum between the March Burn and Oatens Bank, Harlow Hill in wall miles 13,14 and 15?